Geeks-Academy/course_rating/README.md

 After that in root directory run command in terminal ```npm install``` to install dependencies.

-Your commit message should contain PREFIX: FRDQ, ID as a number, and SUBJECT.
+Your commit message should contain PREFIX: RAGC, ID as a number, and SUBJECT.
 Example: ```"RAGC-21 - Your commit message"```